ovh/docs/pages/platform/public-cloud/change_project_contacts/guide.en-gb.md

 - two OVH accounts
 - a Public Cloud project
-- be sure that both admin and billing contacts belongs to the same subsdidiary
+- be sure that both admin and billing contacts belongs to the same subsidiary

 ##